skynovua/meethub/README.md

 [Live Demo](https://meethub-by-skynov.vercel.app/)

-MeetHub is a web application for creating and managing meetups.
-Users can create, edit, and view meetups with details such as title, description, date, location, and banner image.
+MeetHub is an event management application that allows users to create, bookmark, and favorite events.

 ## Features

-- Create new meetups
-- Edit existing meetups
-- View meetup details
-- Upload and preview banner images
+- Create and manage events
+- Bookmark events for later viewing
+- Like/favorite events
+- Sort events by popularity or date
+- User authentication
+- Profile page with saved and favorite events

 ## Technologies Used